jianmin-chen/blog-programs/README.md

 # blog-programs
-Source code of the programs that I provide in my blog.
+Source code for the programs that I provide in my blog.